 So why am I using Vidalia Onions?

 If you know anything about a blooming onion, then you know the kind of onion you use is super important.
-Vidalia Onions are perfect for this because of their super sweet flavor.
+Vidalia Onions are perfect for this because they are sweet onions with the best flavor.

 These onions are perfect for spring and summer.
 Most harvest hits the stores in April and usually by the end of summer, they are gone.